apankrat/cpp-serializer/README.md

 ## Caveats

-A quick list of caveats due to how the library is used in our code:
+A quick list of cases that aren't supported by the library:

 1. Classes with complicated inheritance, members that are references, pointers, etc., i.e. cases that require some sort of pre- or post-processing when instantiating an object.

 2. Classes that use getters and setters.
-Not hard to support with a bit of extra code.
+Not hard to accommodate with a bit of extra code.

 3. Serializing into a tagged format, like JSON or XML.
-Can be supported by capturing field names.
+Can be supported by capturing field names in `member_ptr`.

 4. Storing integers in a network byte order.
-Again, very easy to support, but a pointless thing to do for [IPC](https://en.wikipedia.org/wiki/Inter-process_communication) within the same host, which is what we have.
+This too is very easy to support, but a pointless thing to do for [IPC](https://en.wikipedia.org/wiki/Inter-process_communication) within the same host, which is what we have.

 ## Footnotes